Maarten14C/rintcal/cran-comments.md

 0 errors | 0 warnings | 2 notes

-The note that time verification is impossible is owing to http://worldclockapi.com/api/json/utc/now being down

-I checked the possibly mis-spelled words in DESCRIPTION, and these are correctly spelled.
+* hecked the possibly mis-spelled words in DESCRIPTION, and these are correctly spelled.

+* No more detritus should be left over in the tmp directory.

 * This is a new release.

-* Added Rd files (through roxygen2)